hammlab/PoisoningCertifiedDefenses/README.md

 #### Citing

-If you use this package please cite
+If you find this useful for your work, please consider citing
 <pre>
 <code>
 @misc{mehra2020robust,